 Melatonin’s analgesic properties.

-Many recent studies have demonstrated melatonin efficacy in relation to pain syndromes.
-Melatonin relieves the symptoms in chronic painful conditions such as fibromyalgia, migraine, chronic back pain, and rheumatoid arthritis.
+Many recent studies have demonstrated melatonin efficacy with pain syndromes.
+Melatonin relieves chronic pain conditions such as fibromyalgia, migraine, chronic back pain, and rheumatoid arthritis.

-ASD children shown lower levels of melatonin comparing to kids without ASD.
-It is believed that melatonin production is impaired during intra uterine development of these children.
+ASD children showed lower levels of melatonin compared to kids without ASD.
+It is believed that melatonin production is impaired during the intra-uterine development of these children.
 External melatonin has a positive effect on problems associated with ASD, such as sleep disturbance, anxiety, pain/sensory processing, and gastrointestinal dysfunction.
-Melatonin can help children and adults with ASD sleep longer, get higher quality sleep, and fall asleep more easily, with additional benefits of improved wellbeing.
+Melatonin can help children and adults with ASD sleep longer, get higher quality sleep, and fall asleep more quickly, with additional benefits of improved wellbeing.

-There is considerable evidence for melatonin to be an effective anti- aging compound.
-Because of its broad antioxidant and radical scavenger properties, melatonin may act as a protective agent against UV-mediated damage in the skin
+There is considerable evidence for melatonin to be an effective anti-ageing compound.
+Because of its broad antioxidant and radical scavenger properties, melatonin may act as a protective agent against UV-mediated damage to the skin

 Melatonin as a supplement.

-Melatonin intake has grown in the recent years, often used for the short-term treatment of sleep problems, from jet lag or shift work.
+Melatonin intake has grown in recent years, often used for short-term sleep problems, from jet lag or shift work.
 It was approved for medical use in the European Union in 2007 but not approved for medical use by FDA.
-Many side effects are reported when melatonin is used for long term and it is not recommended to consume for long periods.
+Many side effects are reported when melatonin is used for the long term.
+Thus, it is not recommended to consume for long periods.

-Without following body’s natural circadian rhythm, melatonin intake actually disturbs its natural production due to following reasons:
+Without following the body’s natural circadian rhythm, melatonin intake disturbs its natural production due to the following reasons:

-- To adjust correct dosage for body’s need for melatonin is very hard as it fluctuates from zero to maximum level every day.
-The timing of taking melatonin also have a big impact on its effect on the body.
+- To adjust the correct dosage for the body’s need for melatonin is very hard as it fluctuates from zero to maximum level every day.
+The timing of taking melatonin also has a significant impact on its effect on the body.

-- Too much melatonin can throw bio rhythms out of sync and may disrupt the body’s own melatonin production and actually brings more sleep problems.
+- Too much melatonin can throw bio-rhythms out of sync.
+This may disrupt the body’s melatonin production and bring more sleep problems.

-- Body’s own melatonin makes its peak during the late stage of sleep in the night, which is very hard to adjust with different absorption and release levels of different melatonin supplements.
+- The body’s melatonin production makes its peak during the late sleep stage in the night, which is very hard to adjust with different absorption and release levels of additional melatonin supplements.

-- Also some studies showed actual melatonin content in many supplements on the market may vary significantly from what product labels claim.
+- Also, some studies showed actual melatonin content in many supplements on the market might vary significantly from what product labels claim.

-- A recently introduced melatonin analog, agomelatine, is also offered as alternative to melatonin but it can cause many side effects especially when it is used as anti-depressive agent.
+- A recently introduced melatonin analog, agomelatine, is also offered as an alternative to melatonin.
+But it can cause many side effects, especially when it is used as an anti-depressive agent.

-There would be more information about how melatonin affects the overall health with more researches.
-Its usage to treat and prevent illnesses, including the many that become more common with aging needs more investigation.
+There would be more information about how melatonin affects overall health with more researches.
+Melatonin’s use to treat and prevent illnesses, including the many that become more common with ageing, needs more investigation.